 If an event of default under the indenture has occurred and is continuing, the trustee or the holders of a majority in principal amount of the Bonds then outstanding may declare the unpaid principal balance of the Bonds, together with accrued interest thereon, to be due and payable.
 However, the nature of our business will result in payment of principal upon an acceleration of the Bonds being made as funds become available.
 Please read "Risk Factors-Risks Associated With the Unusual Nature of the System Restoration Property-Foreclosure of the trustee's lien on the system restoration property securing the bonds might not be practical, and acceleration of the bonds before maturity might have little practical effect" and "-You may experience material payment delays or incur a loss on your investment in the bonds because the source of funds for payment is limited" in the accompanying prospectus.
-If there is a shortfall in the amounts available to make principal payments on the Bonds that are due and payable, including upon an acceleration following an event of default under the indenture, the trustee will distribute principal from the collection account pro rata to each tranche of the Bonds based on the principal amount then due and payable on the payment date; and if there is a shortfall in the remaining amounts available to make principal from the collection account pro rata to each tranche of the Bonds based on the principal amount then scheduled to be paid, the trustee will distribute principal from the collection account pro rata to each tranche of the Bonds based on the principal amount then scheduled to be paid on the payment date.
+If there is a shortfall in the amounts available to make principal payments on the Bonds that are due and payable, including upon an acceleration following an event of default under the indenture, the trustee will distribute principal from the collection account pro rata to each tranche of the Bonds based on the principal amount then due and payable on the payment date; and if there is a shortfall in the remaining amounts available to make principal payments on the Bonds that are scheduled to be paid, the trustee will distribute principal from the collection account pro rata to each tranche of the Bonds based on the principal amount then scheduled to be paid, the payment date.

 The expected amortization schedule below sets forth the principal balance that is scheduled to remain outstanding on each payment date for each tranche of the Bonds from the issuance date to the scheduled final payment date.
-Similarly, the expected sinking fund schedule below sets forth the corresponding principal payment that is scheduled to be made on each payment date for each tranche of the Bonds from the issuance date to the scheduled final payment date for each tranche of the Bonds from the issuance date to the scheduled final payment date.
+Similarly, the expected sinking fund schedule below sets forth the corresponding principal payment that is scheduled to be made on each payment date for each tranche of the Bonds from the issuance date to the scheduled final payment date.
 In establishing these schedules, we have made the assumptions specified in the bullet points under the weighted average life sensitivity table below under "- Weighted Average Life Sensitivity," among other assumptions.